By Erin Larson, DNR Herd Health Specialist

-Prions are misshaped proteins that can spread the disease through direct animal-to-animal contact or in the environment through bodily fluids or carcass parts of an infected deer.
+Prions are misshaped proteins that can spread the disease through direct animal-to-animal contact or in the environment through bodily substances or the carcass parts of an infected deer.
 Prions are extremely resilient and capable of remaining in the soil for years, potentially infecting several deer from a single source.

-The disease can have an incubation period of over a year, which means infected deer can appear healthy for months before showing signs of illness, such as drastic weight loss, drooped head and ears, loss of coordination, excessive salivation and reduced fear of humans.
+The disease can have an incubation period of over a year, which means infected deer can appear healthy for months before showing signs of illness.
+When signs are visible, the common signs are drastic weight loss, drooped head and ears, loss of coordination, excessive salivation and reduced fear of humans.